SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES. THE FOLLOWING APPLY TO OUR LEAGUE ONLY

 Costs for League matches, and Cup matches prior to semi-final stage, will be as follows: home team pays costs of the playing facilities, away team pays the referee.
 All costs for cup semi – finals and finals will be met by the League.
 All semi-final and final matches will be played at neutral grounds.

-All results and man of the match votes must be notified, by text message, to the Match Secretary and League Secretary no later than two hours after the match by the home club.
+All results must be notified, by text message, to the Match Secretary and by posting on the league mangers page on facebook to the League Secretary no later than two hours after the match by the home club.
 Abandoned and postponed matches must also be notified by the home club.
 Failure to do so will result in a fine of £20.

 On completion of all League fixtures, Clubs will be separated by: (a) Points total then (b) Head to Head, (c) Goal difference (d) Goals Scored, In the event of a divisional title being affected by clubs ties on points, then the above would not be applied, and a play-off game would decide the divisional champions